-24. Mounting the engine: Insert the engine and make sure the engine hook keeps the engine in snugly.
+29. Mounting the engine: Insert the engine and make sure the engine hook keeps the engine in snugly.
 The hook may be slightly bent to make sure the engine is retained.

-25. Pack the recovery wadding from the top of the body tube.
-Use a sufficient quantity to protect the parachute, but not too much that it will interfere with the proper deployment of the parachute.
+30. Pack the recovery wadding from the top of the body tube.
+Use a sufficient quantity to protect the parachute, but not too much that there is no room left.

-- 26. Fold the parachute and pack it and the shock cord on top of the recovery wadding.
-Slide the nose cone into place, making sure it does not pinch the shock cord or parachute. - 27.
-Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
-Different engines have different igniters and methods of hooking them up to the launch controllers. - 28.
-Carefully check all parts of your rocket before each flight as a part of your pre-flight checklist.
-Launch the Astrobee 360 from a 1/8" diameter by 36" long launch rod.
+31. Fold the parachute and pack it and the shock cord on top of the recovery wadding.
+Slide the adapter into place, making sure it does not pinch the shock cord or parachute.

+32. Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
+Different engines have different igniters and methods of hooking them up to the launch controllers.

+33. Carefully check all parts of your rocket before each flight as a part of your pre-flight checklist.
+Launch the RecruiterTM from a 1/8'' diameter by 36'' long launch rod.

-About the Astrobee 350TM
+About the RecruiterTM